Stability and robustness of mathematical quasicrystals under statistical convergence: Introduction

-We now present our results.
+We now proceed to state our results precisely.
 We say that a closed subset $X$ of $\R^d$ is {\em locally finite}, if for every bounded subset $B$ of $\R^d$ it holds that $\# X\cap B<\infty$.
-A locally finite point set $X$ in $\R^d$ is called {\em uniformly discrete}, if there is $r_0>0$ such that every $r_0$ ball in $\R^d$ contains at most one point of $X$; the largest $r_0$ satisfying the above is called the {\em separation radius} of $X$.
+A locally finite point set $X$ in $\R^d$ is called {\em uniformly discrete}, if there is $r_0>0$ such that every ball in $\R^d$ of radius $r_0$ contains at most one point of $X$; the largest $r_0$ satisfying the above is called the {\em separation radius} of $X$.
 We denote the class of uniformly discrete subsets of $\R^d$ by $\mathcal{UD}_d$.
 For a fixed $r_0>0$, we denote by $\mathcal{UD}_{r_0,d}$ the collection of all the uniformly discrete point sets in $\R^d$ with separation radius bounded from below by $r_0$.
-This space appears suitable for modeling atomic/molecular positions, because it has been argued that a minimal length, namely, the Planck length $\hbar$, is required to reconcile classical gravity theory and quantum mechanics; see \cite{calmet2007, calmet2005minimum} and the references therein.
+This space appears suitable for modeling solid materials because there exists a minimal (physical) point distance, namely the Planck length $\hbar$\footnote{It is not our goal to delve into the quantum world.
+What we intend to mention is that the (deterministic) inter-atomic distance in solid materials we are interested in, like (quasi)crystals, cannot be as close as we want, or, in other words, their distances are (extremely more) larger than the Planck length.}; see \cite{calmet2007, calmet2005minimum} and the references therein.
+Thus, in our context, this makes it interesting to study point configurations as elements of $\mathcal{UD}_{\hbar,d}$.

 In what follows, given a locally finite set $X$ in $\R^d$, we write, $X^{(L)}:=X\cap B_L$, where $B_L$ stands for the $d$-dimensional ball centered at the origin with radius $L$.
-The {\em autocorrelation measure} of a locally finite set $X$ in $\R^d$ is defined by the following limit (if it exists)
+The {\em autocorrelation measure} of a locally finite set $X$ in $\R^d$ is defined by the following limit (if it exists):